-We have actively engaged with our retail customers, contract manufacturers, and logistics and transportation providers, to meet demand for our products and to remain informed of any challenges within our business operations.
-We have also instituted price increases effective in the first and fourth quarters of fiscal year 2022.
-Management believes these price increases and additional cost savings initiatives will enable us to continue to invest in projects that drive growth.
+We have continued to proactively engage with our retail customers, contract manufacturers, and logistics and transportation providers, to meet demand for our products and to remain informed of any challenges within our business operations.
+Additionally, we instituted price increases effective in the first and fourth quarters of fiscal year 2022.
+Management believes these price increases and additional cost savings initiatives have partially offset the unfavorable supply chain cost pressures discussed above.